lgandx/PCredz/Readme.md

 - Linux:

-on a debian based OS: apt-get install python-libpcap
+On a debian based OS: apt-get install python-libpcap

 - Os X and other distributions: